raohmaru/CFC/o8g/Documents/CFC-Rules.md

 When a player draws a card, he must draw from the top of his deck (unless an effect says the opposite).

-If a player cannot draw cards form his deck during his Draw Phase, he loses the battle.
+If a player cannot draw cards form his deck during his Draw phase, he loses the battle.

 ### Discards Pile
 When a character is KO'ed (that is, its Battle Points lowers to 0 or by an effect) it's moved from a Ring to its controller Discard Pile (**6**), faced up.